- RMIT Saigon South

-The Bachelor of Tourism and Hospitality Management reflects international standards and a global outlook, while also staying connected to our communities through localised content and practical experience.
+The program provides an understanding of the history and development of the industry, both globally and in Vietnam.
+It reflects international standards and a global outlook, while remaining connected to the Vietnamese context through localised content and practical experience.

 The demand for top executives in tourism and hospitality, particularly in the Asia-Pacific region will continue to increase.
 Vietnam’s Centre for Manpower estimates that the sector will require about 870,000 employees by 2020, and 25% of these employees will be expected to have a Bachelor degree in tourism and hospitality.